Echoes of La Fontaine

 In 2014, she published her first book, Une femme discrète, with Québec Amérique, followed by two novels with XYZ, one very musical, Trois réveils, and the other revealing her ecological concerns, L’âge des accidents.
 In 2023, she published Habiter en beauté with architect Pierre Thibault, published by La Presse.

-Julie Triquet plays on a Giuseppe Odoardi 1726 violin, graciously loaned by Mr. David B. Sela.
+Julie Triquet plays a Giuseppe Odoardi violin from 1726, kindly loaned by Mr. David B. Sela.

-Amélie Benoit Bastien plays on a Jean-Baptiste Vuillaume violin, Paris, ca. 1845, number 1672, Stradivarius model, and a Eugène Sartory bow, Paris, ca. 1935, courtesy of CANIMEX.
+Amélie Benoit Bastien plays a Jean-Baptiste Vuillaume violin, Paris, ca. 1845, number 1672, Stradivarius model, and a Eugène Sartory bow, Paris, ca. 1935, kindly loaned by CANIMEX.

-Christian Prévost plays on a Rafelle et Antonio Gagliano violin, Naples (ca.18xx) and a Jean Joseph Martin bow (ca.1880), courtesy of CANIMEX.
+Christian Prévost plays a Rafaelle and Antonio Gagliano violin, Naples (ca.18xx) and a Bernard Ouchard violin bow, kindly loaned by CANIMEX.

-Elvira Misbakhova plays a Jean-Baptiste Vuillaume viola, Paris, ca. 1860-61, number 2342, Stradivarius model and a Louis Bazin bow, courtesy of CANIMEX.
+Elvira Misbakhova plays a Jean-Baptiste Vuillaume viola, Paris, ca. 1860-61, number 2342, Stradivarius model, and a Louis Bazin bow, kindly loaned by CANIMEX.

-Tim Halliday plays Mira Gruszow and Gideon Baumblatt’s 2014 Kolia cello, courtesy of Mr. David B. Sela.
+Tim Halliday plays a 2014 Kolia cello by Mira Gruszow and Gideon Baumblatt, kindly loaned by Mr. David B. Sela.